tingleshao/kirito/README.md

 7. Same as stage 7 in completely Hugin-based stitching.

 #### 3. OpenCV + Hugin + global view
 This process is similar to OpenCV + Hugin process.
 Besides that after stage 1 in OpenCV + Hugin process, the features are first sent to another filter "filter_features_based_on_global_view.py".
 In this program, first only the features in each local view image that matches features in the global view image is kept.
 Then if there is a direct match between two features in two local view images in this set, and the two features share the same matched feature in the global view, they are considered as a good match.
 Other matches are ignored.
 Then the later stages are the same as OpenCV + Hugin process stage 2~7.

 ## Required libraries <a name="Requirements"></a>
+0. You should have Python3 installed in your system.
-You should have Hugin installed in your system, and you should current be in a directory with a runnable compiled feature_finder cpp program.
+1. You should have Hugin installed in your system.
+2. For process 2 and process 3, you also need to have OpenCV installed and linked to Python3.
+3. The program has been tested on Ubuntu 16.04.

 ## Install OpenCV from source on Ubuntu <a name="Install-OpenCV"></a>